markattarcolgate64/nlphighlightsproject/README.md

 ## CutUp NLP Sports Highlights Project

-Automatically detect and extract the most exciting moments from full-game commentary transcripts, aligning them with highlight videos using NLP.
+Automatically detect and extract the most exciting moments from full-game commentary transcripts, classifying & aligning them with highlight videos using NLP.

 ## Why This Project